Henry Cavendish (politician): Politics

 Cavendish entered politics in his early twenties, becoming the Member of Parliament for the County of Derbyshire for almost 20 years.
 He was returned to office over five successive elections, in 1575, 1584, 1586, 1589 and 1593.
 This remarkable record of success may have been supported by the influence of his stepfather, the Earl of Shrewsbury.
 Record of his contribution in the Parliamentary journals is limited, raising the question of his actual interest in politics and government.
-However, as a Member of the British Parliament- Knight of the Shire- he did sit on a committee of the house in March 1575 (Journals of the House of Commons, i.
-110) and again in Dec.
-1584.
-(Simonds D'Ewes, Journals of all the parliaments during the reign of Queen Elizabeth, p.
-340.)
-He was subsequently appointed to subsidy committees on 24 Feb.
-1585, 11 Feb.
-1589 and 26 Feb.
-1593, and to a legal committee 9 Mar.
-1593.
+However, as a Member of the British Parliament- Knight of the Shire- he did sit on a committee of the house in March 1575, and again in December 1584.
+He was subsequently appointed to subsidy committees on 24 February 1585, 11 February 1589 and 26 February 1593, and to a legal committee 9 March 1593.